Gorbachev mourned as rare world leader but some still bitter

 U.N.
 Secretary-General Antonio Guterres called Gorbachev “a one-of-a kind statesman who changed the course of history” and “did more than any other individual to bring about the peaceful end of the Cold War.”

-“The world has lost a towering global leader, committed multilateralist, and tireless advocate for peace,” the U.N. chief said in a statement.
+“The world has lost a towering global leader, committed multilateralist, and tireless advocate for peace,” the U.N. chief said.

 Gorbachev’s contemporaries pointed to the end of the Cold War as one of his achievements.